 AM: What other musicians are currently inspiring you?

 JCK: Loren Kramar, Molly Lewis, SK Kakraba, Solange, Mac Demarco.

 AM: What role does Los Angeles play in your work?

-AM: Where is one place that you feel completely in touch with your creative self?
+AM: Where is one place that you feel completely in touch with your creative self/music?

 JCK: If the mind is clear, the food is good and the clothes fit right, I'm good anywhere!